Lead in Drinking Water

 Coming in contact with lead can cause serious health problems for everyone.
 There is no safe level of lead.
 Babies, children under six years, and pregnant women are at the highest risk.
 Coming in contact with too much lead can damage the brain, kidneys, and nervous system.
 In children, lead can also slow development or cause learning, behavior, and hearing problems.

 You may be in contact with lead through paint, water, dust, soil, food, hobbies, or your job.
-Visit Lead Poisoning Prevention: Common Sources to learn about how to reduce your contact with lead from sources other than your drinking water.
+Visit Common Sources of Lead to learn about how to reduce your contact with lead from sources other than your drinking water.
 Lead can get in your drinking water as it passes through your household plumbing system.
 Read below to learn how you can protect yourself from lead in your drinking water.

 - Let the water run before using it for drinking or cooking.
 If you have a lead service line, let the water run for 3-5 minutes.
 If you do not have a lead service line, let the water run for 30-60 seconds.
 The more time water has been sitting in your home’s pipes, the more lead it may contain.